V4Fire/Client/docs/ds/README.md

 ```
 ### getDSVariables

-Returns design system CSS variables with their values
+This function retrieves the design system CSS variables along with their values.

 ```stylus
 getDSVariables()